SeanNobel/speech-decoding/README.md

 Under development.
 CLIP loss seems not working properly.

-[ ] Perfectly align speech and EEG
+- Perfectly align speech and EEG
-[ ] Encode 3s chunks of speech every iteration, not doing it beforehand
+  - [ ] Encode 3s chunks of speech every iteration, not doing it beforehand

-[ ] Make subject layer each for subject
+- Make subject layer each for subject
+  - [x] Basic implementation
+  - [ ] Optimize (unuse for-loop)

+- [ ] The paper says "1x1 convolution" but how do we apply 1x1 convolution to a sequences?

 ## Dataset